 I hope you all are as excited about this post as I am!
 I had the privilege of interviewing Shopify’s Build-A-Business contest winner Shawn Rowland of Drones Etc. Shawn and his partner Jonathan Baird have always wanted to start a business together.
 They tried three times before the fourth business – this one – took off.
 Shawn is a medical resident, and Jon used to work at a bank – but since the business has kicked off, Jon works full-time at Drones Etc. along with 6 employees.

 What really inspired me about their story is their tenacity – this is their fourth venture – and how targeted their niche was.
+We also really love Shopify’s Build-A-Business contest and wanted to spread the word about it.
+To learn more about Shopify and what they offer, check out this Shopify Review.
 Shawn was kind enough to share their story with us, so without any further ado, here’s the interview!

 Shabbir: Could you start off by giving a quick overview of your entrepreneurial journey – how you got to selling drones?